 Johnson joined the Miami Dolphins after spending three years (2009-11) at Boston College.
 He spent his final season as tight ends coach after spending his first two seasons as a graduate assistant.

 Johnson played four seasons as a quarterback at North Carolina and graduated in 2008 with a B.S. in mathematics and a B.S. in computer science.
-Johnson and his wife, Jessica, have a daughter, Emory and son, Kennedy.
+Together, Johnson and his wife, Jessica, have three children – their first child, Emory, a son, Kennedy, and his youngest daughter, Halle.